Predicting the phase behavior of mixtures of active spherical particles: Model and Methods

+These systems are simulated using overdamped Brownian dynamics.
+Specifically, the equations of motion for particle $i$ are:

-where $\bm{\xi}_i(t)$ and $\bm{\eta}_i(t)$ are stochastic noise terms with zero mean and unit variance.
-Note that for passive particles $f_i = 0$, and for active particles $f_i = f_a$.
+where $\bm{\xi}_i(t)$ and $\bm{\eta}_i(t)$ are stochastic noise terms with zero mean and unit variance, and $f_i$ is the self-propulsion force.
+Note that for passive particles $f_i = 0$.
 The translational diffusion coefficient $D_0$ and the rotational diffusion constant $D_r$ are linked via the Stokes-Einstein relation $D_r=3D_{0}/\sigma^2$.
 We measure time in units of the short-time diffusion $\tau=\sigma^2/D_0$.
-Note that we define the total density of the system $\rho = N/V$, where $V$ is the volume of the system.
-Moreover, we define the partial active and passive densities $\rho_a = x \rho$ and $\rho_p = (1-x) \rho$, respectively.